mcclearyj/superbit-ngmix/README.md

 # superbit-ngmix
-running ngmix on SuperBIT data
+package originally designed for running ngmix on SuperBIT data, now adapted to run on DECam data

 Py3 required to run